 There are many reasons why you might want to screenshot on Chromebook with keyboard.
 Maybe you want to share something online with a friend or capture an error message before it disappears.

-Taking screenshots on a Chromebook is easy, and there are a few different ways.
+Taking screenshots on a big Chromebook is easy, and there are a few different ways.

-How to take screenshot on the Chromebook with keyboard?: Simple ways
+Easy ways to take screenshot on Chromebook with keyboard

 There are a few different ways to take a screenshot on a Chromebook.